-The Housing Authority of the City of Hagerstown is a public agency that provides subsidized housing to low and moderate income individuals and families.
+The Hagerstown Housing Authority is a public agency that provides subsidized housing to low and moderate income individuals and families.
 The Authority administers two distinct housing programs.

 Public Housing is development-based assistance.
 This means that the housing assistance is “attached” to a specific housing development, owned and managed by a PHA.
 When a vacancy occurs in that development, the PHA offers you the apartment.
 If you accept, you agree to live in that apartment in that public housing development.
 As long as you live in the apartment, you should receive the benefit of rental assistance.
 If you move out of the development, the assistance “stays” with the apartment and the next family to move in will receive the assistance.